-Riding the wave of its newfound interest in character design, the studio conceived 'EveryHey' – a project that exploded on Instagram last year.
+Riding the wave of its newfound interest in character design, the studio conceived 'EveryHey' – a project that exploded on Instagram.
 Illustrating an icon from pop culture and posting it every day, the dedicated account has amassed over 44,000 followers since its inception, becoming the studio's most well-known personal project – not bad for something that simply began as a bit of fun.

 "Side projects give us the space to push our creative boundaries and develop a passion that is then injected into clients' work."
 The project also inspired the production of the limited edition Hey Characters: A Book for Friends, which the studio sent out to clients and friends in order to showcase "literary characters, designed the way we like."

-Fuelled by a need to share its passion for typography, illustration and bold graphics, the studio has now branched out into online retail, on the back of a successful pop-up at OFFF Festival in Barcelona last year.
+Fuelled by a need to share its passion for typography, illustration and bold graphics, the studio has now branched out into online retail, on the back of a successful pop-up at OFFF Festival in Barcelona.

 It's natural to wonder if this entrepreneurial behaviour led to more client work, or if selling work became a goal in itself.
 Fuerte answers: "Selling work is definitely something we aspire to do.
 Our shop is truly what Hey is.
 So the high purchases are synonymous of our success as designers and creators.
 We are very glad people like what we do."